Grandfather calls for police officer's arrest after granddaughter killed in front of him

 Fayetteville police told WNCN that they tried to persuade Johnson to surrender the weapon.

-Police have since turned the case over to the North Carolina State Bureau of Investigation.
+Police have since turned the case over to the North Carolina State Bureau of Investigation (NCSBI).
 The officer who was allegedly involved has not been identified and remains on administrative duty.

-“The SBI investigation remains ongoing.
+“The SBI (State Bureau of Investigation) investigation remains ongoing.
 We don’t have any additional details to provide,” said an NCSBI statement to WNCN.

 Iwanski said he believes this could have been avoided if the officers had resources or were trained in dealing with mental illness.